code-disaster/sokol-rs/README.md

 > Work in progress!
 I'm adding wrapper functions as I go, while trying to port some of the [sokol samples](https://github.com/floooh/sokol-samples).
 Also, regarding the Rust language, I'm still a greenhorn, so I may adjust APIs frequently, or break things.

+## build

+As of today (Nov 2018), this version is configured to build with the _Rust 2018 edition_, so you'll need a Rust beta toolchain.
+It won't compile on _stable_ right now.

 ## status

 library | Rust bindings | notes